villevilli/cubiomes-rs/cubiomes/README.md

 Please also see the crate on [crates.io](https://crates.io/crates/cubiomes).

 ## Contributing
 The currently the library support biome and structure generation.
-Feel free to submit issues or pull requests for the project.
+It cannot yet generate details about structure generation, such as layouts Feel free to submit issues or pull requests for the project.
 For bigger changes please open an issue to discuss them first.